zw332/learngit/learngit/readme.txt

 Git is a version control system.
 Git is a distribute version control system.
-Git is free software distribute under the GPL.
+Git is a free software distribute under the GPL.
 Git has mutable index called stage.
 Git tracks changes of files.
 Git 试试。